Iterating Symmetric Extensions: Example: failure of Kinna--Wagner Principles

 \subsection{Failure of Kinna--Wagner Principles}

 To prove that $\KWP_{n+1}\nrightarrow\KWP_n$, Monro constructed a sequence of transitive models, $M_n$, such that $M_n$ and $M_{n+1}$ have the same $n$-sets, but not the same $n+1$-sets, and $\KWP_n$ fails to hold in $M_{n+1}$.
-The idea was to add at each step a Dedekind-finite set $A_n$, and then construct a model similar to Cohen's first model, only adding $\omega$ subsets to $A_n$.
-Monro used relative constructibility instead of symmetric extensions, but we know from the work of Griegorieff in \cite{Grigorieff:1975} that the two methods are tightly connected.
-The limitation of Monro's method was that it had to stop at $\omega$.
-The increasing union of models of $\ZF$ is not necessarily a model of $\ZF$ again.
+The idea was to add at each step a Dedekind-finite set $A_n$, and then construct a model similar to Cohen's model, only adding $\omega$ subsets to $A_n$.
+Monro used relative constructibility instead of symmetric extensions, but we know from the work of Grigorieff in \cite{Grigorieff:1975} that the two methods are tightly connected.
+The limitation of Monro's method was that it had to stop at $\omega$: the increasing union of models of $\ZF$ is not necessarily a model of $\ZF$ again.

 We present here a reconstruction of Monro's work within the framework of iterated symmetric extensions.
-This will extend his work to also prove that $\KWP_\omega$ does not imply that $\KWP_n$ holds for any $n<\omega$. \begin{remark} It is in fact true that $\lnot\KWP$ is consistent with $\ZF$, we shall prove this in \cite{Karagila:Bristol}. \end{remark}

-\begin{theorem} $\KWP_\omega$ does not imply $\KWP_n$ for any $n<\omega$ over $\ZF$. \end{theorem} \begin{proof} We define by induction a sequence of symmetric systems of length $\omega$.
+This lets us coalesce these models into one, where $\KWP_n$ fails for all $n<\omega$ at the same time.
+We will discuss the difficulties in extending this construction beyond $\omega$ steps.